cala21/test/Lab2.md

 ## Question 1

 ######(A)
 We consider V ::= a|b our domain.
-When tranformed it in judgment form it becames:
+When tranformed it in judgment form it becomes: